content-left-bg.png

 PublishingPageContent

-Kleinton State School was opened on 20 February 1911 as a one-teacher school and closed in 1970.
-Apparently two acres of land for the school was donated to the Department of Public Instruction for the establishment of a local school by the Brazier family who owned the local brickworks.
-We believe the school building is the oldest one-teacher brick-built school in Queensland.
+It is believed that the land for the school was donated to the Department of Public Instruction by the Brazier family, who owned a local brickworks.
+The two-acre site included the brick school building that still stands today.
+The structure is believed to be the oldest surviving one-teacher brick school building in Queensland.

 Amaroo Environmental Education Centre